HL7NZ/nes-ig/input/pagecontent/searchEntitlement.md

 #### Overview

-This is typically used to return all entitlements for a person. <br />
-The Entitlement service will return one Entitlement for each type.
-This will be the active entitlement if there is one, or the last end-dated entitlement.
+This operation is used to return all entitlements for a person.
+The Entitlement service will return one entitlement record of each type (if applicable).
+This will be the active entitlement, or the last end-dated entitlement where no active entitlement exits.

 <div>
 {% include search-entitlement.svg %}